-This is the second of three lessons about Compound-Complex Sentences.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Compound-Complex Sentences.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Focus specifically on complex sentences in academic English